5T33Z0/Clover-Crate/ACPI/README.md

 If `FixMCFG` is enabled, the MCFG table will be corrected.
 However, discarding this table is also possible by using the "Drop Tables" feature.

-**Procdure**: To find our if you need this fix, enable it and reboot.
-After that open the original MCFG table table (stored in EFI/CLOVER/ACPI/origin) and compare it with the fixed one: in maciASL, click on "File" > "New from ACPI" and select "MCFG".
-If both tables are identical in terms of content, you don't need this fix.
+**Verifying procedure**: To find our if you need this fix, enable it and reboot.
+Once you're back in macOS, open the original MCFG table (stored in EFI/CLOVER/ACPI/origin) and compare it with the fixed one: in maciASL, click on "File" > "New from ACPI" and select "MCFG".
+If both tables are identical (in terms of values), you don't need this fix.

+This procedure applies to all fixes aimed at specific tables (apart from the ones affecting the `DSDT`) in general!

 ## Halt Enabler

 This patch is for fixing shutdown/sleep problems during UEFI boot.
 The fix is injected before calling `boot.efi`, clearing `SLP_SMI_EN` before the start of macOS.
 Nevertheless, it is quite safe, at least on Intel systems.

-In OpenCore, use ACPI Quirk `FadtEnableReset` for this.
+In OpenCore, enable `ACPI/Quirks/FadtEnableReset`.

 ## Patch APIC